CreeperG16/inventory-tweaks/README.md

-# shulker-display
+# inventory-tweaks
-An Onix Client script which allows you to see the full contents of shulker boxes without placing the box down.
+An Onix Client script which adds a few nice tweaks for using your inventory, such as shulker display, which allows you to see the full contents of shulker boxes without placing the box down; and some miscellaneous tweaks to allow you to shift+click items into crafting tables and drag your mouse over multiple slots while holding shift.

+# Shulker Display
 ## See everything
 You can now see **all** the items contained in any shulker box, without having to place it down, or even take it out of your enderchest.